 An example: Fixing your missing meta descriptions when Google replaces 80% of them anyway (using whatever content on the page it deems worthy), when you should be focusing on page speed impacts and mobile friendliness.

-But you won’t know what to zone in on without a proper look.
+But you won’t know what to zero in on without a proper look.

 Technical SEO audit